robotsorcerer/robotsorcerer.github.io/index.md

 <!-- Side projects  -->
  <h2><i class="fa fa-chevron-right"></i><i class="fa fa-chevron-right"></i> Side Projects</h2>
- <p>At my leisure, I like to read: research papers, history books, and engineering texts inter alia.
+ <p>At leisure, I like to read: research papers, history books, and engineering texts inter alia.
 Highlighted below are some of my reading lists in the past, codes you might find useful and what-have-you.</p>

 +    <a href="https://github.com/lakehanne/awesome-neurocontrol">awesome neuro-control</a>: A curated list of papers that apply neural dynamics to control systems.
 + <a href="https://github.com/lakehanne/awesome-screw-theory"> awesome screw theory</a>: A curated list of papers that apply screw theory for soft and rigid robots control.